Optimizing Our Animal's Immune Response

 individuals preventative strategies to use to protect against germs and environmental

 threats.
-Transfer factors are extolled in the book as an effective way to optimize
+These immune molecules are extolled in the book as an effective way to optimize

 immune system function so that personal immunity is at its best in the face